 Catholics and Huguenots (French Protestants) waged civil war in France for nearly four decades.
 The conflict culminated in the infamous St. Bartholomew’s Day Massacre, where thousands of Protestants were slaughtered in a single night.

-Spanning nearly 800 years, this was a Christian campaign to reclaim the Iberian Peninsula from Muslim rule.
+Spanning nearly 800 years, this was a Christian campaign aimed at reclaiming the Iberian Peninsula from Muslim rule.
 It ended with the fall of Granada and the expulsion of Muslims and Jews from Spain.
 Religion and nationalism merged to forge a legacy of forced conversions and inquisitions.

 5. The Islamic Jihad Conquests (7th–9th centuries)